 Let’s take a look at these issues closer.

 A quick note: This article is not intended as legal advice.
-However, it can be a great introduction to steps landlords can take to safely manage maintenance.
+However, it can be a great introduction to steps investors can take during a crisis.
 If you're facing a situation that requires legal counsel, work with a competent attorney, or get in touch with the Ashburn property management experts at RentSimple!

 The Current Scope of Pandemic Eviction Law

 Virginia’s attorney general, Mark Herring, laid out a plan in March protecting tenants and homeowners from eviction proceedings during the lockdown.
 It was a temporary measure that was due to expire May 17th and would allow eviction proceedings to begin on May 18th.
 Changes to HB 340 provided an additional 60 days (effective May 17th) of continuance for renters and impacted properties experiencing COVID-19-related income loss not covered by the CARES Act.